1…2…3….Get up and MOVE!

 For younger kids, World Health Organization recommends 180 minutes of physical activity each day for overall physical and mental health and wellbeing.
 Activities like this can help kids work on multiple areas of development at once while staying active.

 So grab your yoga mat and your little ones!
-Join Achievement Center Early Intervention Physical Therapist, Hillarie Benedict, for alphabet yoga!
+Join Achievement Center of LECOM Health Early Intervention Physical Therapist, Hillarie Benedict, for alphabet yoga!
 Click here for video!